HercDotTech/jquery-snow/README.md

 # jQuery Snow Plugin
 A simple jQuery snow plugin with customizable options and elements.
 Works with pure HTML elements.
 Can be used with FontAwesome or any other icon font as well as images.

-# Project has been moved
-Project moved to GitLab [ https://gitlab.com/VladERC/jquery-snow ] (07/06/2018)

 # Usage (example uses fontAwesome):

 In order to compensate for not having a ratio mechanism built-in you can just add a proportionate number of copies to the elements array, see below: